behdad88/-Data-Science-Projects-/Simple Various Techniques(Machine Learning)/04-Classification/07-Evaluating Classification Models Performance/.ipynb_checkpoints/README-checkpoint.md

     - also known as "Specificity"
 - **Precision**: When it predicts yes, how often is it correct?
     - TP/predicted yes
-- Prevalence: How often does the yes condition actually occur in our sample?
+- **Prevalence**: How often does the yes condition actually occur in our sample?
     - actual yes/total

 ### Receiver Operating Characteristics (ROC) Curve and cumulative accuracy profile (CAP)
 While there are several metrics such as Accuracy and Recall to measure the performance of a Machine Learning model, ROC Curve and CAP Curve are great for classification problems.

 #### Receiver Operating Characteristic (ROC) Curve
 The Receiver Operating Characteristic Curve, better known as the ROC Curve, is an excellent method for measuring the performance of a Classification model.
 The True Positive Rate (TPR) is plot against False Positive Rate (FPR) for the probabilities of the classifier predictions.
 Measuring the area under the ROC curve is also a very useful method for evaluating a model.
 ROC is the ratio of True Positive Rate (TPR) and False Positive Rate (FPR).
 In our disease detection example, TPR is the measure of the ratio between the number of accurate predictions of people having disease and the total number of people having disease in actual.
 FPR is the ratio between the number of people who are predicted as not to have disease correctly and the total number of people who are not having the disease in actual.
 So, if we plot the curve, it comes like this: